shahzad84/shahzad84/README.md

 - 💻 Software Engineer with experience in AI and Full Stack Development
 - 🤖 Building AI Agents, RAG Applications, and LLM-powered products
 - 🌱 Currently exploring Multi-Agent Systems and Advanced AI Workflows
-- 🎥 Coding Educator & Technical Content Creator
+- 🎥 Coding Educator & Technical Content Creator on YouTube
+- ☁️ Experience with AWS, Docker, and production-ready deployments
+- 🔍 Passionate about AI automation, LLM applications, and scalable backend systems
 - ⚡ Interested in solving real-world problems using AI

 ---